aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 Typically, to configure AWS ParallelCluster, you use the interactive command [**pcluster configure**](https://docs.aws.amazon.com/parallelcluster/latest/ug/getting-started-configuring-parallelcluster.html) and then provide the requested information, such as the AWS Region, Scheduler, and EC2 Instance Type.
 However, for this workshop you can take a shortcut by creating a custom config file to include HPC specific options.

-In this section we are going to set up network information as well as create an SSH access key required to build the configuration file in the next section
+In this section we are going to set up base requirements to build the configuration file in the next section

-{{% notice info %}}Don't skip these steps, it is important to follow each step sequentially
+{{% notice info %}}Don't skip these steps, it is important to follow each step sequentially, copy paste and run these commands
 {{% /notice %}}

 Retrive network information and set environment variables